slowli/term-transcript/lib/README.md

 - PTY support for Windows is shaky.
 It requires a somewhat recent Windows version (Windows 10 from October 2018 or newer), and may work incorrectly even for the recent versions.

+### Browser issues

+#### Safari / iOS WebView

+- For the default (HTML-in-SVG) template, Safari floors the font line height to an integer value (e.g., to 16px for the default 1.2em = 16.8px line height).
+As a workaround, set the line height to an integer value (e.g., 17px or 18px).
+- For pure SVG, Safari doesn't [skip ink](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/text-decoration-skip-ink) when drawing underlines.

 ## Alternatives / similar tools

 - [`insta`](https://crates.io/crates/insta) is a generic snapshot testing library, which